Beacon Hill Academy, Dudley: Headteachers

 Despite first opening in 1961, the school has only had 7 headteachers in its 60-year history.

 The first headteacher of the school was Laurence Ardern who served for 14 years from the schools opening until his retirement in July 1975.

 He was succeeded by John Gerrish who retired in December 1992 after serving the school for 17 years.

 Jeffrey Williams, who had previously been a geography teacher at the school, then returned to the school as headteacher; he resigned in August 2006 after 14 years of service.
 Most of the school facilities today were acquired and built during his term as headmaster.
 Williams left the school in the summer of 2006 after being convicted of kerb crawling.

 Williams was succeeded by his deputy head Jo Manson who became the school's first female headteacher.
 She led the school into a continued "outstanding" OFSTED status and helped to acquire the school a second specialism in gifted and talented learning.
 After 10 years of leading the school Jo Manson retired in April 2016.

 Jo Bull (another former deputy head) then took over from Jo Manson as headteacher, being officially appointed on 24 October 2017 and serving as interim headteacher until this time.
-When the Dudley Academies Trust took over the school in September 2018 and it transitioned from The High Arcal School to become Beacon Hill Academy, the college made significant changes to the leadership teams of all of their academies, this saw Jo Bull resign after less than 18 months in the role, this made her High Arcal School's shortest serving head teacher.
-Mr Sukhjot Dhami took on the role as interim principal and was supported by Angelina Robin-Jones (executive principal of the academies trust).
+After 18 months, Jo decided to resign and Mr Sukhjot Dhami took on the role as interim principal and was supported by Angelina Robin-Jones (executive principal of the academies trust).

-In January 2020, Mr Mark Thorogood became the first permanent headteacher of the new Beacon Hill Academy, but he resigned in May 2020 after just 3 active months in the role making him the shortest serving headteacher/Principal in Beacon Hill Academy's list of leaders.
+In January 2020, Mr Mark Thorogood became the first permanent headteacher of the new Beacon Hill Academy, but he resigned in May 2020 after just 3 active months in the role making him the shortest serving headteacher/Principal in the schools history.